HarveyLab/mouseVR/README.md

 Finish: Standard (Coated).
 Liquid proof entire part with cyanacrylate.
 Inside of the cup should eb extra smooth.

-Unit price: 796.13
+Unit price: ~800 USD (prices vary depending on quantity).

-It is possible that cheaper printed ball cups would work, but these work very reliably in our hadns, can be easily cleaned, and have never needed to be replaced even after years of use.
+These are expensive but work very reliably in our hadns, can be easily cleaned, and have never needed to be replaced even after years of use.

+If you do wish to use a cheaper material and/or printing technology, rigidity - specifically resistance to warping over time - is the most important material charachteristic.
+My guess is that ABS or a stiff nylon would work.
+Good chemical resistivity is recommended but not absolutely required.
+It is good practice to clean the ball cup regularly.
+Most prosumer or professional FDM, SLA, or SLS 3D printers should provide sufficient resultion for this part.
+The inside of the ball cup should be as smooth as possible, so lower quality printers may work as well together with some post processing such as sanding or solvent smoothing on the inside of the cup.

+See FAQs for more details.

 ### 3D printed ball cup base